hugmonke/MushroomGenusClassifier/README.md

 # Web application for Mushroom Genus Classification.

-A deep learning model trained to classify mushroom genera using FastAI and ResNet50, based on Kaggle's mushroom dataset.
+A deep learning model trained to classify mushroom genera using FastAI and ResNet50, based on Kaggle's mushroom dataset -> https://www.kaggle.com/code/yelloworld/mushrooms-classification.
 Web application has been developed using Flask framework.

 ![Example Web App Prediction](example.png)